-At AYM we want to have a positive impact on the planet and the people and animals that live here, it's our responsibility to do better.
+At AYM we want to have a positive impact on the planet, along with the people and animals that live here, it's our responsibility to do better.

 It also applies to our choices in being responsible to the planet - through reducing waste, counteracting any negative impact we may have on the planet and ensuring we are being kind to the ecosystems and the animals that live here.